Deepakmala/baludeepak-/README.md

 6. The application has a responsive design for a seamless user experience.

-To Start the development server adn see results:
+To Start the development server and the see results:

 1. npm start
-2. Open your browser and navigate to http://localhost:3000 to view the application.npm start
+2. Open your browser and navigate to http://localhost:3000 to view the application.